 What achievements related to your time at Amigos de Sian Ka’an are you most proud of?

-At Amigos de Sian Ka’an, my work focused more around the development of projects with local communities.
+At Amigos de Sian Ka’an, my work focused more on the development of projects with local communities.
 There are many achievements that I am proud of, especially those that had to do with observing the community making giants steps towards the consolidation of their projects.

-But, definitely the day that I am most proud of during that position was the 8th of May, 2014, when Tianguis Turístico de México launched Maya Ka’an, the new ecotourism destination in Quintana Roo, and certified 7 tourism companies as sustainable businesses.
+But, definitely, the day that I am most proud of during that position was the 8th of May, 2014, when Tianguis Turístico de México launched Maya Ka’an, the new ecotourism destination in Quintana Roo, and certified 7 tourism companies as sustainable businesses.

 Why did you start SustenTur, and what is its main function?

 I decided to start SustenTur precisely because of the need to communicate the initiatives in sustainable tourism.

 In Latin America, there is no mature consciousness of what the communication of sustainable tourism means – not just to improve the image of the businesses, “boast” their achievements, or serve niche markets – but also as a way to educate, raise awareness and give examples that both large and small companies and destinations, like small private or community projects, can benefit from the strive towards sustainability.